The Theory of Money, Part 23

 Photo by Clem Onojeghuo on Pexels.com

-Last week, we talked about how expansions and contractions of the money supply indirectly lead to a loss of labor units due to the skewed purchasing behaviour and lost investments that they cause.
+In Part 21, we talked about how expansions and contractions of the money supply don’t directly lead to a loss of Wealth Units, but they do indirectly lead to a loss of WUs due to the skewed purchasing behaviour and lost investments that those fluctuations cause.

 I also said that people were starting to throw some blame at the bankers for these economic challenges–after all, they had no problems like this until the banks came around.
 So what do the bankers do?